JOJ0/discodos/README.md

 ## Command Reference

 This section is an in-detail explanation about everything you can do with DiscoDOS.
-If you'd like to see how to do typical day to day tasks, jump to the [Common Workflows](#Common-Workflows) section, and come back here later.
+If you'd like to see how to do typical day to day tasks, jump to the [Common Tasks](#common-tasks) section, and come back here later.

 ### General things about command line tools